 Here Are The Things You Should Know About Your Finances In Your 20s

-I got asked a very interesting question at work recently.
+I was asked a very interesting question at work recently.
 Someone asked, “which superannuation provider are you with and how much do you put aside?”
 That is an unexpected question, I thought.
 Cogs in my brain turned slowly like steamrollers as I attempted to grasp at what knowledge I had about super.

 Chances are, you’re like me and a bit clueless when it comes to these things.
 Thinking about retirement or your financial future is probably not the number one priority for someone in their 20s.